 Optimal Working Distance Calculation#

-This section defines the recommended working distance between the camera and the FlexiBowl plate, together with the resulting selection of lenses required to ensure the correct Field of View (FOV).
+This section defines the recommended Working Distance between the camera and the FlexiBowl’s working surface, together with the resulting selection of lenses required to ensure the correct Field of View (FOV).

-The correct choice of working distance and lens is essential to:
+The correct choice of the working distance and lens is crucial to:

-Ensure that the entire usable surface of the FlexiBowl is visible
+Ensure that the entire useful surface of the FlexiBowl® is visible

 Obtain the resolution required to detect parts